 Secure a great future with a technology job.

 Can you make an app for that?
 Do you understand how cloud computing works?
 If so, you could make a lot of money.
 The tech industry is attractive for workers for a variety of reasons.
 For starters, there’s a lot of demand for tech-skilled employees, with all of the computers, tablets, smartphones and other devices our society depends on.
 It’s also an industry in which you are often well-compensated and can work remotely.
-Take a look at these 10 best tech jobs from the U.S. News & World Report Best Jobs rankings.
+Take a look at the 11 best tech jobs, drawn from the U.S. News 2021 Best Jobs rankings.
 Data comes from the Bureau of Labor Statistics.

 Software developers affect virtually every part of our lives — and definitely our virtual lives.
 If you listen to music through a streaming service or you organize photos on a laptop, you can thank a software developer.

-Some software developers get their start in childhood, teaching themselves how to create code for a computer.
+Some software developers get their start in childhood, teaching themselves how to create computer code.
 That said, usually future software developers go to college and get a bachelor’s degree in computer science.

 Learn more about software developers.